-The big news last evening at #NYFW wasn’t from Kanye West, who announced he will be showing a new collection at fashion week today, but that Mansur Gavriel — best known for their mania-generating, contrast-color bucket bag — are introducing shoes for Spring 2016.
+The big news last evening at #NYFW wasn’t from Kanye West who announced he will be showing a new collection at fashion week today, but from Mansur Gavriel — best known for their mania-generating, contrast-color bucket bag.
+The ‘it bag’ gurus announced they will start designing shoes!

 Mansur Gavriel, established in 2012, by founders and CFDA Accessory Design recipients Rachel Mansur and Floriana Gavriel, is a luxury accessories line with a unique story.
 The company’s unconventional start-up strategy to launch a luxury product solely on Instagram was, at the time, unheard of.